 Looking at the obits, especially those from his home country of England, it becomes apparent that Dickinson is most beloved for his Young Adult speculative fiction, a large and significant body of work admired by contemporary greats like Peter Pullman, Neil Gaiman and Paul Cornell.

-However, my true bond with Dickinson, is not with his fantasy but with his crime fiction.
+However, my true bond with Dickinson is not with his fantasy fiction but with his crime fiction.
 The Anatole Broyard quote from the New York Times obit is ideal: “A kind of spoiled darling of people who prefer what might be called avant-garde suspense writing.”

 Unlike his YA work, it seems like Dickinson’s mysteries are being forgotten.
 At the least, none of the many modern crime writers I follow on Twitter mentioned his passing.
-That’s too bad, for he once was lauded by his peers.
+That seems like a change, for he once was lauded by his peers.
 Rex Stout, Edmund Crispin, Ruth Rendell, P.D.
 James, Sara Paretsky, H.R.F.Keating, and others blurbed him with rare enthusiasm.

 Donald E. Westlake was a champion, and included Sleep and His Brother on his list of ten best mysteries.

 Westlake also loved Anthony Powell.
-Among the many similarities between Powell and Dickinson is an absolute determination not to make it easy on the reader at the top of the book.
+Among the many similarities between Powell and Dickinson is the way they refuse to make it easy on the reader, especially at the top of the book.
 I still remember my struggle with starting Sleep and His Brother.